-The Cities of Philadelphia and Meridian (Mississippi) and the National Education and Empowerment Coalition, Inc. are proud to co-sponsor the Eighth Annual National Civil Rights Conference.
-This exciting and informative conference will be held in Philadelphia/Meridian, Mississippi and promises to generate considerable intellectual dialogue and debate, as well as create opportunities to strengthen existing networks and forge new ones.
+The Cities of Philadelphia and Meridian (Mississippi) and the National Education and Empowerment Coalition, Inc. are proud to co-sponsor the Ninth Annual National Civil Rights Conference.
+This exciting and informative conference will be held in Philadelphia or Meridian, Mississippi and promises to generate considerable intellectual dialogue and debate, as well as create opportunities to strengthen existing networks and forge new ones.

 The National Civil Rights Conference will coincide with (1) the Annual Mississippi Civil Rights Memorial Service: an annual event remembering and honoring the three slain civil rights workers (James Earl Chaney, Andrew Goodman and Michael Schwerner) and other Mississippi civil rights movement participants; (2) memorial activities on the grounds of the Mt.
 Zion United Methodist Church; and (3) memorial activities on the grounds of the Mt.
 Nebo Baptist Church.